Fig, Goat Cheese and Prosciutto Pizza

 When I was a wee one, probably 3 or 4 years old, some of my favorite memories were of treats my mom would buy for me and my sisters.
 Goldfish crackers, Dr. Pepper, and Fig Newtons were those rare store-bought surprises that made a huge impression.
-The latter was my introduction to figs as the small college town of Ames, Iowa lacked in what could be exotic fresh produce back in the day.
+The latter was my introduction to figs as the small college town of Ames, Iowa lacked what could be exotic fresh produce back in the day.

 Though those fig cookies are not a favorite anymore, I love fresh figs and fig jam used in appetizers, like in my Fig Gruyere Crostini and these fig pizzas.

 Using prepackaged naan bread, an Indian flatbread, for the crusts makes these fig appetizers a snap to prepare.
-The key for delicious toppings involves adding a variety of textures and flavors that complement each other: something sweet, something creamy, something salty, and something savory.
+The key to delicious toppings involves adding a variety of textures and flavors that complement each other: something sweet, something creamy, something salty, and something savory.
 I’ve got you covered with all of those with these multifaceted fig pizzas!

 - PRO-Tip: Using a package of naan bread from the grocery store bakery is a terrific shortcut.
 If you have a favorite pizza dough recipe, that will work, too.
 You will want to bake the crust a bit first before adding your toppings to duplicate using prebaked naan.

 - The sweet component is sliced figs and a drizzle of aged balsamic vinegar.
 Dried figs or fig jam would also provide sweetness if fresh figs aren’t available or they’re subpar.
 My first fig purchase this fall was less than ideal.

 - Goat cheese provides a creamy element.
 Blue cheese or Cambozola (a cross between a triple creme cheese and gorgonzola) would be lovely if you’re not a goat cheese fan.

-- Strips of prosciutto incorporate both salty and savory.
+- Strips of prosciutto incorporate both salty and savory flavors.
 Crumbled bacon is a crunchy substitute or you could certainly go meatless.